Robertson's: History

 In 1914 James Robertson died aged 83.
 He had been a member of the council, a magistrate, a school director, and the manager of a savings bank, as well as belonging to a variety of philanthropic societies.
-His eldest son John succeeded as company chairman, establishing the firm as a leader in the preserves industry.
+His eldest son John (1859–1937) succeeded as company chairman, establishing the firm as a leader in the preserves industry.
 Robertson's were awarded royal warrants of appointment by King George V in 1933, King George VI and also by Queen Elizabeth.
+John's eldest son David (b.
+1893) took over the chairmanship on his death.

 In the 1920s a Robertson's factory was built in Water Lane, Brislington, Bristol.
 This was expanded and became the largest jam factory in Europe, and was served by its own branch railway line.

 The Catford factory was closed in 1970, and the Paisley factory closed in 1974, and is now a housing estate, St. Andrew's Court, with the street itself named Robertson's Gait.

 In 1981 the loss-making company was bought by Avana Foods, who also closed the Bristol factory, concentrating production in Droylsden.

 The brand was owned by Rank Hovis McDougall from 1987, alongside premium brand Frank Cooper's, prior to the purchase of the entire RHM business by Premier Foods in 2007.

 Shortly after the takeover in 2007, owner Premier Foods announced the closure of the factories in both Ledbury and Droylsden by the end of the year, with the group's UK jam production all concentrated on Hartley's plant at Histon, Cambridgeshire.
-The Droylsden factory was demolished in 2010 and only the small building which housed the electricity mains transformer remains on an otherwise derelict site.
+The Droylsden factory was demolished in 2010.
+Only the small building that housed the electricity mains transformer remains on an otherwise derelict site.

 In December 2008, Premier Foods announced that it would discontinue jam in the UK under the Robertson brand in 2009.
 This removed the internal rivalry between two of their products: Hartley's jam and Robertson's jam.
 The Robertson's label was retained to focus on the marmalades: Golden Shred and Silver Shred.
 The Hartley's name was concentrated on the jam range.

 In 2012, Premier Foods sold its sweet spreads and jellies business to US multi-national Hain Celestial Group for £200 million.
-For the first time in its 150-year history Golden Shred is no longer a British brand.
 In 2013 James Robertson and Sons Ltd, first incorporated in 1903 was dissolved.
 In 2015, James Robertson and Sons Ltd was incorporated by James Robertson's great-great-grandson (also James Robertson).

-Family

-On 15 June 1856, he married Marion McFadyen.
-Their eldest son John Robertson (1859-1937) ran the Paisley branch after his father.
-William ran the Droylsden factory and Daid (1870-1948) ran the Catford factory.

-In 1937 John's eldest son David (b.1893) took over the chairmanship.